The Arvo Pärt Project at St. Vladimir’s Seminary represents:

 The flagship event will be a concert presented by St. Vladimir’s Seminary at Carnegie Hall on May 31, 2014 the same day that Arvo Pärt will come in person to receive an honorary doctorate from St. Vladimir’s Seminary.
 The choir will also perform Pärt’s Kanon Pokajanen at the Metropolitan Museum of Art on June 2.
 Concerts will also take place in Washington, DC, at the John F. Kennedy Center on May 27 and the Phillips Collection on May 29.

-Preparatory lectures and radio appearances by Dr. Peter Bouteneff, an SVS faculty member with degrees in music and theology, who will detail the spiritual foundations of Pärt’s signature compositional style, deepening the appreciation of the composer’s work.
-These concert/lecture events have the potential to emerge as among the most definitive Arvo Pärt concert happenings.
+Lectures and discussion sessions with Dr. Peter Bouteneff, an SVS faculty member with degrees in music and theology, will detail the spiritual foundations of Pärt’s signature compositional style, deepening the appreciation of the composer’s work.

 Shining a light into previously unexplored depths of Pärt’s work